cedricss/server-monitor/DropboxDatabase.md

 		stringmap(job) /jobs
 	}

 That's all.
-The Opa compiler will handle the details (which we will see in the next chapter).
-Quite easy, isn't it ?
-And the more powerfull part is that all the other functions seen in the introduction remain unchanged !!!
+All the other functions seen in the introduction remain unchanged!
+Quite easy, isn't it?

 ## Behind the Scene ##
 ### Path Notation and Automatic Json Serialization ###